Oahu, Hawaii Hiking – A Trip Report

 6. The Fire Control Station has four levels and is accessible through the spiral staircase.
 The approach to the summit was through a ladder which was replaced in the 1970s by a metal staircase of 54 steps.

 At the summit, a pleasant breeze is the silent accompaniment to the outstanding views of the crater, the Waikiki beach, and the ocean.
-What better way to acknowledge this great hike than with Shave Ice, made the rage most recently by President Obama!
+What better way to acknowledge this great hike than with Shave Ice, made the rage in 2009 by President Obama (him enjoying shaved ice while vacationing in Oahu is iconic).
 Vendors touting this delectable treat abound including one right by the parking lot.
 A short-drive away is the understated but famous Waiola Store (2135 Waiola Street) store where the classic rainbow and several other variations are on offer.

 Manoa road dead-ends at the trail head – straight ahead for the trail and left for the arboretum.
 The trail, which is through a rainforest, can be slippery and wet while all is sunny and bright in nearby Waikiki.
 The path is steep and challenging at places but it was interesting to see some little ones taming the trail with ease.
 Lending credibility to the classic rainforest feel is a small stream alongside the trail coming from the falls – depending on the season, the stream can be just a trickle or more like a regular stream.
-The view of the falls is outstanding – again, the amount of water is highly seasonal – the water collects in a pool below with large boulders which though inviting is closed for swimming – it was closed to the public in the late 90s following a mudslide for safety reasons.
-Proper footwear is an absolute must and the older they are the better for by the time the hike is done the shoes ceases to be anything but a sorry sight.
+The view of the falls is outstanding – again, the amount of water is highly seasonal – the water collects in a pool below with large boulders which though inviting is closed for swimming – it was closed to the public in the late 90s following a mudslide, for safety reasons.
+Proper footwear is an absolute must - a well-used one is ideal as by the time the hike is done, the shoe ceases to be anything but a sorry sight.
 At the entrance of the trail is what is called an environmentally friendly green bathroom – think reeking rather than nice and clean.

 Near the Manoa Falls is the Tree Tops restaurant (formerly Paradise Park site) which doubles as an option for lunch and parking ($14 lunch buffet, $3 discount for kids).
-The Manoa Falls parking lot is no longer in operation and patrons of Tree Tops receive free parking.
+The Manoa Falls parking lot was not in operation when we visited.
 Moderate options for lunch are aplenty around the campus area.
-If size is any indication, Ala Moana Shopping Center’s giant food court is another option.
+Ala Moana Shopping Center’s giant food court is another option.

 Related Posts: